SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 - SparkFun ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
 - GY-912 (Please note this board requires you to bridge SD0 to GND to change the address);
 - CJMCU-20948 is known to run on 1.8v and needs additional hardware to work.
-  A 1.8v Linear Voltage regulator and Logic Level Converter is needed and as such this board is not recommended.
+  A 1.8v Linear Voltage regulator and Logic Level Converter are needed and as such this board is not recommended.